 Times, they are a-changing.
-Women wearing pantsuits and cutting their hair short, while men grow ponytails (top-knots) and wear dresses to gay men and women legally marrying marks the beginning of a new era of acceptance in the ever-growing and the changing landscape.
+Women are wearing pant-suits and cutting their hair short, while men grow ponytails (top-knots) and wear dresses, and gay men and women are legally marrying.
+This marks the beginning of a new era of acceptance in the ever-growing and changing landscape.

 We’re evolving ladies and gentlemen.
 Don’t like what’s happening on Earth?
 Probably best to get off then.
 I hear Elon Musk’s got grand plans to colonize Mars; perhaps they’ll enforce a law in which only straight men and straight women are allowed entry.
 Problem with that is, what will they do with the kids who are born gender-neutral or gay?
 Throw them off and send them to Venus?

 There was a time when kids made fun of kids who were different.
 That boy, who’d learned to pluck his overly thick brows without his mother’s consent – though he did use her tweezers – got teased and made fun of by his peers way back when.
 These days, if anyone even thought to say a bad word, there’d be plenty of girls and boys who’d step in and defend him because they don’t see the problem.
 They grew up in a world in which being gay is no different to being straight, and most people didn’t have a choice about it, so let them get on un-judged.

 We don’t hate on blacks anymore, we don’t hate on Asians either.
 Aboriginals – it’s their land, we’re learning to respect that and celebrate that there was history there before we came in and imposed our way of life.